umarhassan-mitodl/21a.445j-spring-2015/content/pages/assignments.md

 _Outline and Bibliography_

 *   Outline is min.
 10 pages, written in 12 pt.
 Times New Roman font.
 You may structure your outline with bullet points and / or topical paragraphs (i.e. a rough draft).
 *   Bibliography with 10 citations on your topic; at least half from class readings or recommended reading lists.
-Citations should follow the [American Anthropological Association Style Guide (PDF)](http://www.aaanet.org/publications/style_guide.pdf).
+Citations should follow the {{% resource_link "e37ff956-ac1e-40aa-9682-13b6948f97ef" "American Anthropological Association Style Guide (PDF)" %}}.
 *   We will spend time in class discussing your final paper topic choice.
 *   Outline is due during Session 17.